 - Freshmen (26 credits and below)

 - What should I do if I can’t get into a BCT class?
-This sometimes happens – especially for freshmen or sophomores.
-As juniors and seniors, you will have an earlier enrollment appointment and it will get easier to get into classes (this is based on your number of credits).
+This sometimes happens.
+As juniors and seniors you will have an earlier enrollment appointment and it will get easier to get into classes (this is based on your number of credits).
 There is no need to panic – check with your advisor when you can and should take a specific class.
 Every BCT major is typically able to take all required classes in the 4-year time frame.
 If you are a senior, also check with the course instructor and ask them to override you into the class.

 - What happens if I get onto a course’s waitlist?
 When a course is full, try to get onto its waitlist (you might have to uncheck the “open classes only” search box on Spire when you are searching for the class).
 Up to the first day of classes, you will then advance into the course once a spot opens up.
 Important: Once classes start, the waitlist will NOT auto-enroll you into the course anymore.
 Therefore keep looking for open spots and register yourself.
 Many students drop classes during the first week of classes.

 - How do I sign up for an independent study or practicum?
-The link to the form is on this page.
-Talk to the instructor who you want to do this with and get their okay before filling out the form.
+Talk to the instructor who you want to do this with and get their okay (or consult with your advisor).
+They can then sign you up for either one.

 Minors, Double-Majors and Honors College:

 - Which minors work well with BCT?
 The ECON , RES-ECON and IT minors have a good number of overlapping courses.
 You can find the links here.
 There are many other minors at UMass, though.
-A list is here.
+A list is here (select “Minor” from the dropdown.

 - How do I sign up for a minor?
 Check out the minor’s description.
 You typically have to do the required courses (15-18 credits) and afterwards get someone in the offering department to sign off on your completion.
-Prior authorization is typically not required (unless it is necessary to take certain courses).
+Prior authorization is typically not required (unless it is necessary to be able to enroll in certain courses).

 - What are the requirements if I want to double-major?
 You can specify a second major using the Change of Majors form, which you can get from the main ECO office.
 Double majors are required to identify one major as primary, making the other one secondary.
 You still have to satisfy the requirements of both majors, but the choice of primary major determines in what department or college you will fulfill some of those requirements.
 For example, you may have to complete the university-wide Junior Year Writing requirement in your primary major.
 Double-majors must be completed in ten semesters.